HakaiInstitute/hakai-ctd-processing-manual/docs/1-field-data-collection.md

 ## Field Data Collection

 Data is first collected in the field by the field crew.
-The minimum required equipment is a CTD instrument unit and a tablet or phone (android or iOS) with the [Device Magic](https://www.devicemagic.com/) application installed on it linked to the Hakai Device Magic account.
+The minimum required equipment is a CTD instrument unit and a tablet or phone (Android or iOS) with the [Device Magic](https://www.devicemagic.com/) application installed on it linked to the Hakai Device Magic account.

 ### Field Metadata from form (Device Magic app)